yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/life-cycle-callbacks.md

 ## lateUpdate

-`update` will execute before all the animations' update, but if we want to perform some extra operations after the animation update or want to perform other operations after `update` of all the components are done, then we'll need `lateUpdate` call-back.
+`update` will execute before all the animations' update, but if we want to perform some extra operations after the animation update or want to perform other operations after `update` of all the components are done, then we'll need the `lateUpdate` call-back.

 ```js
 cc.Class({